oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 visible.
 The effect is as if the request generates a \"snapshot\" of the committed data as it existed at the start of the request.

-[The]{style="color:black;background:white"}[ Isolation
-]{style="font-family:\"Courier New\";color:black;background:white"}header
-may be specified on a single or batch request.
+[The]{style="color:black;background:white"}` Isolation `header may be specified on a single or batch request.
 If it is specified on a batch then the value is applied to all statements within the batch.

 [Next links returned within a snapshot return results within the same snapshot as the initial request;]{style="color:black;background:white"}